 Subsection with desired outcome Attainment Rating Audit Evidence Subsection 1.1: Pae ora healthy futures Te Tiriti: Māori flourish and thrive in an environment that enables good health and wellbeing.
 As service providers: We work collaboratively to embrace, support, and encourage a Māori worldview of health and provide high-quality, equitable, and effective services for Māori framed by Te Tiriti o Waitangi.
 FA The organisation has a cultural policy that states that the provider aims to improve outcomes for Māori residents.
 The 'guidelines for provision of culturally safe services for Māori' aims to work in partnership with Māori residents and whānau and support their aspirations, mana motuhake, and whānau rangatiratanga.
 The guidelines aim to ensure that caregivers examine their own reality and attitudes they bring to each new client or staff member they encounter.
-The service has identified an area in the facility that can be used as required for meetings/whānau area for Māori users of the service.
-Where possible this should be able to be made private, have comfortable seating for several people and have access to tea, coffee, meal facilities, toilet, and telephone.
-The service has relationships with Te Roopu Tautoko Ki Te tonga Community Health & Social Services.
-The service is working on strengthening relationships with local iwi and Māori providers and communities.
+There is a small lounge in the facility that can be used as required for meetings/whānau area for Māori users of the service.
+Where possible this is able to be made private and has comfortable seating for people.
+Whānau have access to hot drinks and meal facilities through the kitchen, a visitor's toilet, and a telephone can be made available.
+Thornbury House has relationships with Te Roopu Tautoko Ki Te tonga Community Health & Social Services and is working on strengthening relationships with local iwi and Māori providers and communities.
 The cultural policy, complaint forms and admission documentation are all printed in both English and te reo.
-The service is in the process of reviewing the
+A